Still tired with CPAP treatment. What is wrong?

 Bottom line...
 If you are overweight,

 it's important to lose weight - your sleep will improve.

 The good news is that the residual sleepiness will disappear in time.

-A large study from France (with 1047 patients) showed that 12% of patients using CPAP for more than 3 hours per night where still sleepy at the one year follow-up visit.
+An extensive study published in France (with 1047 patients) showed that 12% of patients using CPAP for more than 3 hours per night were still sleepy at the one-year follow-up visit( 6).

 - only 8.7% patients still had residual sleepiness using the CPAP 6 hours per night.